 1. Determine Your Industry & Supervisor

 Once you know you are a reporting entity, you need to confirm who your supervisor is.
-Supervisors are important because they are the government agency who monitors which businesses in New Zealand have requirements under the AML/CFT Act, how well those businesses are carrying out their requirements, and providing AML/CFT guidance and information specific to those business’ industry.
+Supervisors are important because they are the government agency who monitors which businesses in New Zealand have requirements under the AML/CFT Act.
+They also monitor how well those businesses are carrying out their requirements and providing AML/CFT guidance and information specific to those business’ industry.

 In New Zealand, you will have one of three supervisors: